LonDUG/menu_position/README.txt

 PLUG-INS
 --------

-Currently, the Menu position module only provides a "node type" plug-in that allows conditions to be added to rules based on the type of node being displayed on the page.
+Currently, the Menu position module only provides "content type" and "pages" plug-ins that allow conditions to be added to rules based on the type of content being displayed or on the path of the page.
 However, this module also provides a simple API for "rule conditions" plug-ins so module developers can develop their own logic for adding dynamic menu positioning.

 See the following files for more information:
 - menu_position.api.php